kivy/pyobjus/docs/source/core_tutorials.rst

     @end

 Next step is to make .dylib for this class, and load that .dylib into pyobjus.
-Suppose that we save previous code into `objc_lib.m` file.
+Suppose that we have saved previous code into `objc_lib.m` file.

 With pyobjus you can compile `objc_lib.m` into `objc_lib.dylib` in the following way::